Should You Feel the Fear and Do It Anyway?

 Anxiety is an emotion and like all emotions, it is sending you a message about what you are perceiving in your environment.
-It can be one of the more difficult emotions to decipher especially when you are trying to make a change in your life.
-Anytime you make a change that forces you to grow in some way, you must step outside of your current comfort zone.
-By definition of being outside of your comfort zone, you will feel some sort of discomfort or anxiety.
+It can be one of the more difficult emotions to decipher, especially when you are trying to make a change in your life.
+Any time you make a change that forces you to grow in some way, you must step outside of your current comfort zone.
+By definition, being outside of your comfort zone will make you feel some discomfort or anxiety.
 This kind of discomfort is almost a prerequisite for growth.
 For example, if you are someone who prefers staying home instead of going to parties, being at home will be the place you are most comfortable and, hence, your comfort zone.
 If, however, you decide that you would like to make more friends, you will have to acknowledge that staying home isn’t helping you achieve what you want; you will have to step outside your comfort zone and perhaps go to a few parties.
 Doing so will almost certainly elicit some uncomfortable anxiety.

 What’s important is to know is the difference between discomfort and distress.

 Discomfort should feel tolerable.
 When you are feeling discomfort what you want to do should still feel exciting and like something you are looking forward to.
-This is the type of anxiety that you should push through, as it feels more good than bad.
-Distress, on the other hand, feels overwhelming and it gets in the way of doing something that you want to do by impairing your ability.
-For example, if you’ve always wanted to sing on stage but your anxiety overwhelms you so much that you completely freeze up, the anxiety is preventing you from achieving what you want.
-Distress tends to feel consuming and overwhelming, you may even feel panicked or like you might die if you take the action.
-When you are in a state of distress this is the wrong time to act.
-Your belief that you can succeed is likely not strong enough to carry you through in a successful way and any unsuccessful experience will just reinforce any negative beliefs you have about doing something new.
+This is the type of anxiety you should push through, as it feels more good than bad.
+Distress, on the other hand, feels overwhelming and gets in the way of doing something that you want to do by impairing your ability.
+For example, if you’ve always wanted to sing on stage but your anxiety so overwhelms you that you freeze up, the anxiety is preventing you from achieving what you want.
+Distress tends to feel consuming and overwhelming; you may even feel panicked or like you might die if you take the action.
+When you are in a state of distress, it's is the wrong time to act.
+Your belief that you can succeed is likely not strong enough to carry you through in a successful way and any unsuccessful experience will just reinforce negative beliefs you have about doing something new.

 Distress tends to occur when you have taken a step that is too far outside of your comfort zone.
 If the anxiety you feel seems distressful, try to refocus your thoughts on all the positive reasons why you want to do what you are feeling anxious about.
 If that doesn’t work you may need to pull back toward your comfort zone a little until the distress goes down to a tolerable level of discomfort.

 You may have big goals but you don’t have to leap all at once.
-Small steps can often be more effective in the long run because if you take a small step and you succeed, that reinforces you mental view of yourself that you can do it.
+Small steps can often be more effective in the long run because if you take a small step and succeed, it reinforces your mental view of yourself that you can do it.
 However, if you take a big leap that causes distress and then you fail, you are likely to end up believing you really can’t do it.

-Just remember this rule of thumb—discomfort feels more good than bad, you may feel uncomfortable but you are still really looking forward to where you are going; distress on the other hand feels more bad than good, the negative feelings are overwhelming you and you can’t even focus on where you are trying to go.
+Just remember this rule of thumb: Discomfort feels more good than bad—you may feel uncomfortable but still look forward to where you are going; distress, on the other hand, feels more bad than good: Negative feelings overwhelm you and you can’t focus on where you are trying to go.